Over the Counter Drugs

 Some examples of OTC drugs include cough medicine and pain relievers such as OTC ibuprofen (Advil).
 Some are used to relieve itches, aches, and pains.
 Over-the-counter drugs may prevent or cure conditions such as athlete’s foot or tooth decay.

 The U.S. Food and Drug Administration (FDA) decides whether a medicine is safe and effective enough to sell over the counter.
 Since 1999 the FDA has set a uniform design and content requirements for labels on OTC drug products.
+Despite these medicines being available over the counter, they still have high abuse potential.

-Types of Abused OTC Drugs
+Types of Abused OTC Medicines

 Cough medicines are popular among young people.
 They can cause hallucinations and a “high” feeling if used in larger doses than recommended and are easy to find in home medicine cabinets.
 These OTC medicines containing DXM can also cause an overdose.